-What this means is we are not open to the public for adoptions or surrenders until further notice, unless an appointment has been made in advance.
-Any items for donation, such as kitty litter or food, can be left at the front gate.
+Items for donation, such as kitty litter or food, can be left at the front gate or front door.
 We ask that you call us to let us know the items are out front, and we will go bring them into the shelter.

 Feel free to call at 541.963.0807, message us here, email us at BMHA@BMHumane.org, or send us a note on our “About Us” section of our website to schedule an appointment.